SJFC/sjc-portfolio/README.md

 # Sarah-Jane Crowson — Portfolio Site

 A bespoke static website documenting the practice of Sarah-Jane Crowson, practitioner-researcher and poet.
-Built as a postgraduate portfolio submission for the MDES 10 module at Hereford College of Arts.
+Built as a postgraduate portfolio submission for the MDES 10 module at Sunderland University.

 ---